DelphiPackageManager/DPM/docs/dspec-format.md

 This document describes the YAML-based `.dspec` file format used by DPM (Delphi Package Manager) to define package metadata, dependencies, and build configurations.

+DO NOT DELETE THIS DOC - it is the definative reference for the dspec.yaml

 ## Table of Contents

 - [Overview](#overview)